 STANZIONE: Well, there are a couple.
 I mean, the Hall of Fame was a highlight for me.
 There are only about 100 people that have achieved the Hall of Fame designation -- just over 100.
 And to be one of 100 people in an industry like this that has been given that honor is just unbelievable.
 It’s a night I’ll never forget.
 The whole family was there and we enjoyed that a lot.
 Because the kids never really knew what I did.
 You know, they would always say, “What do you do, Dad?”
 I said, “Well, I go to meetings, I get on airplanes, and that sort of thing.”
 But they got to meet a number of the people in the industry that I deal with, and that was an honor.
-And also, I guess one other I’d like to point out is my university honored me a couple years ago with being designated as a member of the Thomas Green Clemson Engineering Society, which is something that is one of the highest honors of the engineering department.
+And also, I guess one other I’d like to point out is my university honored me a couple years ago with being designated as a member of the Thomas Green Clemson Engineering Society, which is something that is one of the highest honors of the Clemson School of Engineering.
 As I said, I’m not much of an engineer.
 But that was a big honor.
-And the neat thing about is my brother Dan, who’s a couple years older than I, had been honored with that same designation a couple years before I was.
+And a really neat thing about it was that my brother Dan, who’s a couple years older than I, had been honored with that same designation a few years before I was.
 And we’re the only brothers that have ever achieved that.
 So I’m very proud of him, and -- gosh, I should have mentioned him along the way as one of the people that’s had a great influence on me.

 ARENSTEIN: How did he influence you?
 What did he do?